nboldhq/docs/src/collaboration-templates/create-a-new-collaboration-template.md

 5. Add Planner in the relevant channels with Predefined Tasks, Checklist, Description, Labels and Buckets
 6. Add an image to this Team in Jpeg
 7. Remove all the wiki tabs from the channels created
-8. Add the _n_Bold Service Account as an owner of the Team
+8. Add the nBold Service Account as an owner of the Team

 ::: tip

-_Things to notice:_

-* _Tips: on windows 10, launch the emoji keyboard clicking "_Windows" + ";" _and pimp the channel name with emoji 💪💯👌😍  ._
+* On Windows 10, launch the emoji keyboard clicking "_Windows" + ";" _and pimp the channel name with emoji 💪💯👌😍  ._

   _For IOS devices, type "Control" + "Command" +"Space"._